-Where would content marketing be today without infographics, graphics, and images?
+Where would content marketing be today without visual graphics like infographics, graphics, and images?

-Given that 88% of all marketers use visual elements in more than half of the marketing material they produce, the answer is clear: without visual elements, content marketing would be colourless and flavourless.
+Given that 88% of all marketers use visual graphics in more than half of the marketing material they produce, the answer is clear: without them, content marketing would be colourless and flavourless.

 But that’s not always possible, is it?